Last Updated on December 16, 2021 by Oddmund Groette

-Bollinger Bands are widely used and pretty famous.
-A lesser-known sibling of the Bollinger Bands is Keltner Bands (often called Keltner Channels).
+Keltner Bands (Keltner Channels) is a lesser-known sibling of the Bollinger Bands which are widely used and pretty famous.
 Despite being rather unknown, Keltner Bands are still included in most software packages.

 In this article, we take a look at Keltner Bands to see what it is, how they are calculated, how they differ from Bollinger Bands, and if it’s possible to make money on Keltner Bands.
 We test a Keltner Channel trading strategy.